 SURGICAL THERAPY FOR BLIND EYES:

 Which procedure is best for your pet depends on the type of glaucoma, the potential for vision, your preference for the cosmetic appearance of your pet’s face, and cost.
 Glaucoma is a very frustrating disease because it requires constant monitoring, may require several different therapies, has a high cost financially, and despite excellent care often still results in permanent vision loss.
-The key to having the best chance of preserving vision is early detection, excellent owner compliance in treating the, eye(s) daily as prescribed, lifetime specific antioxidant supplementation, controlling stress, and regular ophthalmic examinations.
+The key to having the best chance of preserving vision is early detection, excellent owner compliance in treating the eye(s) daily as prescribed, lifetime specific antioxidant supplementation, controlling stress, and regular ophthalmic examinations.
 One way to help with early detection is to test your pet’s vision daily–throw a toy, or a treat, etc. Challenge their vision and see how well they perform.

 It is also important to know that if your dog or cat loses vision in both eyes from glaucoma, that it is extremely likely that they will adjust very well to their vision loss, as long as the IOPs are controlled so they do not have a headache and they are comfortable.
 Remember–glaucoma causes a migraine headache-like pain, and your pet will NOT tell you that it has a headache.
 Take care of the discomfort in order to give your pet the best possible quality of life.
 Sadly, some animals with glaucoma have had to have both eyes removed.
 This is not the end of the world–they adjust very well to their vision loss, especially when they no longer hurt!
 It is much harder for the owner to accept, but if the owner follows the example of how their pet learns to adapt, they will get through this difficult time of grieving the loss of their pet’s vision.
 Keep household furniture in its place, and consider purchasing the book “My Dog is Blind but Lives Life to the Full” by Nicole Horsky.
 Other helpful websites: www.blinddogs.net and www.blinddogsupport.com

 Back to Top